What is dry eye?

 For each hour of reading or watching television, take a break and look away from the screen for at least 20 seconds.
 Blink frequently and consider using eye drops.
 Avoid eye drops with an analgesic or allergic component.

-If you must sleep with a fan on or other air moving, use a drop of gel or eye ointment.
+If you must sleep with a fan on or other air moving, use a gel or eye ointment drop.
 These treatments will help keep your eyes moist at night.

 Add nuts and fish like salmon to your diet.
-Both contain omega-3 fatty acids, which help the oily tear layer look more like oil instead of shortened.
+Both contain omega-3 fatty acids, which help the oily tear layer look more like oil instead of shortening.

 The more fluid the layer is, the better it spreads through the upper part of the tears, avoiding evaporation.
 If you are allergic to nuts or do not like fish, try a fish oil supplement.